byuflowlab/FLOWUnsteady/docs/src/examples/rotorhover-fdom.md

 </i></span>
 <br><br>
 ```
-!!! info "Paraview Visualization"
+!!! info "ParaView Visualization"
     The `.pvsm` file visualizing the simulation as shown at the
     top of this page is available here:
     [LINK](https://edoalvar2.groups.et.byu.net/public/FLOWUnsteady/dji9443-fdom03.pvsm)
     (`right click → save as...`).

-    To open in Paraview: `File → Load State → (select .pvsm file)` then
+    To open in ParaView: `File → Load State → (select .pvsm file)` then
     select "Search files under specified directory" and point it to the
     folder where the simulation was saved.